caltechlibrary/dataset/dsquery.1.md

 __dsquery__ is a tool to support SQL queries of dataset collections.
 Pairtree based collections should be index before trying to query them (see '-index' option below).
-Pairtree collections use the SQLite 3 dialect of SQL for querying them.
-For collections using a SQL storage engine (e.g. SQLite3, Postgres and MySQL), the SQL dialect used is that of the SQL storage engine chosen.
+Pairtree collections use the SQLite 3 dialect of SQL for querying.
+For collections using a SQL storage engine (e.g. SQLite3, Postgres and MySQL), the SQL dialect reflects the SQL of the storage engine.

 The schema is the same for all storage engines.
 The scheme for the JSON stored documents have a four column scheme.
 The columns are "_key",